EventStore/samples/README.md

 - See the [Go](/Quickstart/Go/esdb-sample-go) sample that shows how to connect to an insecure EventStoreDB instance, append to a stream and read from a stream.

 ### **[Java Quickstart](./Quickstart/Java)**
-- See the [Java](/Quickstart/Java/esdb-sample-java) sample that shows how to connect to an insecure EventStoreDB instance, append to a stream and read from a stream.
 - See the [Spring Boot](Quickstart/Java/esdb-sample-springboot) sample that shows how to connect to an insecure EventStoreDB instance, append to a stream and read from a stream.

 ### **[.NET Quickstart](./Quickstart/.NET)**